hunor-szombatfalvi/cisco_network_automation/README.md

 # cisco_network_automation

+these are my attempts at automating some of the task at my job (https://imgs.xkcd.com/comics/automation.png). my first project is to write an exhaustive network mapping tool which when ready should use all the tricks i personally use to discover a network. it's still work in progress and up untill now i have written the following modules:

 ssh.py:

 ssh.py is based on netmiko (so this will be necessary to be installed for it to work) which is wrapper around paramiko.